madprops/blog/docs/meltdown/meltdown.md

 ## mpv.py

 This is a simple script that uses `mpv` sockets to capture frames and save them to the temporary directory so I can send them to models.
-The model is then given a the file and a prompt asking it to comment on what it sees, to simulate a movie watching partner in real time.
+The model is then given the file and a prompt asking it to comment on what it sees, to simulate a movie-watching partner in real time.
 It hides the prompt so the user request is not shown, and it excludes conversation history so each request is pure.

 ```python
 import json